Regensburg: History after 1945

 Between 1945 and 1949, Regensburg was the site of the largest displaced persons (DP) camp in Germany.
 At its peak in 1946–1947, the workers' district of Ganghofersiedlung housed almost 5,000 Ukrainian and 1,000 non-Ukrainian refugees and displaced persons.
 With the approval of U.S. Military Government in the American Allied Occupation Zone, Regensburg and other DP camps organised their own camp postal service.
-In Regensburg, the camp postal service began operation on December 11, 1946.
+In Regensburg, the camp postal service began operation on 11 December 1946.

 At the beginning of the 1960s, Regensburg invested heavily in technical and social infrastructure to attract industry.
 Siemens was the first multinational company to come to Regensburg, a significant step in the city's development after World War II.
 In 1965, Regensburg University was founded; Regensburg University of Applied Sciences was established in 1971.
 The second multinational company, BMW, arrived in 1986 and set up a large production plant.
 Since the 1990s, several well-known hightech companies have been located in Regensburg, such as Infineon and OSRAM, contributing to the city's current wealth.

 In 1997, Regensburg was awarded the Europe Prize for its outstanding achievements in European integration.

 The World Heritage Committee listed Regensburg's Old Town a UNESCO World Heritage Site in July 2006.
-It is one of the largest medieval old towns north of the Alps and very well preserved, with the nickname "Italy's most northern city".
-Close to the Stone Bridge, the city of Regensburg established a World Heritage Centre in the historic Salzstadl in 2007, where detailed information on Regensburg's 2000-year history is given.

 Geography

 Topography

-Regensburg is situated on the northernmost part of the Danube river at the geological crossroads of four distinct landscapes:
+Regensburg is situated on the northernmost part of the river Danube at the geological crossroads of four distinct landscapes: